-- A. It will be the practice under this Agreement to settle each matter of business between the Parties at the point nearest its origin and at the level of the Employer with authority to deal with the issues.
+A. It will be the practice under this Agreement to settle each matter of business between the Parties at the point nearest its origin and at the level of the Employer with authority to deal with the issues.
 Matters will not be considered at higher levels unless there is evidence that efforts by the Partiesto settle the matter at the lowest authoritative level are unsuccessful.
-The referral of unresolved grievances, disputes, and other matters to higher levelswill be done in accordance with the applicable provisions set forth in this Agreement. - B. Prior to taking any matter to a member of the Executive branch of the government, the Regional Director and Deputy Administrator, PPQ, will be given the opportunity to resolve it.
+The referral of unresolved grievances, disputes, and other matters to higher levelswill be done in accordance with the applicable provisions set forth in this Agreement.